Updated: Aug 11

 It’s quite simple really.
 It’s about engineering your daily habits to include more movement.
 For example, a couple of years back I got so sick of sitting in traffic when commuting to work that I sold my car and bought a pushbike.
 Now I enjoy the six-mile commute.
 No traffic.
 No polluting.
 And an extra 40 minutes of exercise!

 But of course this is not a tenable option for everyone; some people commute much further than six miles and others work from home – and others are just far too lazy.
 However, there are literally a million and one ways to get more movement into your life.
+Below I've listed a few tips that can help raise your activity levels.

-Before turning the keys in the ignition ask yourself: do I need to drive?
+Tip 1: Before turning the keys in the ignition ask yourself: do I need to drive?
 Can I not make this journey by foot of bike?

-If possible go for an afternoon/evening walk.
+Tip 2: If possible go for an afternoon/evening walk.
 It only needs to be a 30-minute stroll at a gentle pace.
 That’s more than enough to burn calories and get the blood circulating.

 During the next 21 days look to see where you can factor some additional movement into your life.
 Remember, when it comes to fat loss, every expended calorie counts.